walkor/workerman-manual/resource/doc/en/install/install.md

 > Some composer proxy mirrors are incomplete.
 Use the command `composer config -g --unset repos.packagist` to remove the proxy.

 # Windows Users (Must Read)
-Starting from version 3.5.3, WorkerMan can now support both Windows and Linux systems.
+Starting from version 3.5.3, Workerman can now support both Windows and Linux systems.
 Windows users need to configure the PHP environment variables.

 `===This page below is only applicable to the Linux environment workerman, windows users please ignore===`

 # Linux System Environment Detection
-Linux systems can use the following script to test whether the local PHP environment meets the requirements for running WorkerMan.
+Linux systems can use the following script to test whether the local PHP environment meets the requirements for running Workerman.
  `curl -Ss https://www.workerman.net/check | php`

-If all the OKs are displayed in the script above, it means that the requirements for WorkerMan are met, and you can directly download the example from the [official website](https://www.workerman.net/) to run.
+If all the OKs are displayed in the script above, it means that the requirements for Workerman are met, and you can directly download the example from the [official website](https://www.workerman.net/) to run.

 If not all OK, you can refer to the following documentation to install the missing extensions.